Our Staff

 -

 Stephen Simpson joined The Texas Tribune in February 2023 as its first mental health reporter.
-He is based in Austin, but covers stories across the state.
-Previously he was a politics reporter for the Arkansas Democrat-Gazette, where he covered the state's Supreme Court, House of Representatives and correctional system.
-Before that, he covered police and courts for The Jonesboro Sun.
-He began his career as a reporter and copy editor The Pine Bluff Commercial.
-Born in Fayetteville, Arkansas, Stephen grew up in Little Rock.
-He graduated from the University of Central Arkansas, where he studied online and print journalism with a minor in filmmaking.
+He previously worked in his home state of Arkansas as a politics reporter, where he covered the state's Supreme Court, House of Representatives and correctional system for the Arkansas Democrat-Gazette.
+Stephen's earliest career experiences include reporting and copy editing at The Jonesboro Sun and The Pine Bluff Commercial.
+He earned a degree in online and print journalism with a minor in filmmaking from the University of Central Arkansas.
 Read Articles by Stephen Simpson

 -